opentensor/bits/bits/BIT-0018-Substrate-Smart-Contracts.md

 ### Storage Access

-Smart contracts can read from storage, but **they cannot write directly to storage**, so they cannot be used to exploit the chain.
+Smart contracts can read from storage, but **they cannot write directly to storage**.

 ### Runtime Calls